Skip Navigation

 Tongariro National Park

-Travel Guide > Oceania > New Zealand > Tongariro National Park
+Travel Guide Oceania Polynesia New Zealand North Island Tongariro National Park

 Introduction

-Home to the highest mountain on North Island, the 9000 foot volcano Mt Ruapehu, Tongariro National Park is one of the highlights of any visit to New Zealand.
+Home to the highest mountain on New Zealand's North Island, the 2,800-metre-high volcano Mount Ruapehu, Tongariro National Park is one of the highlights of any visit to New Zealand.
 Centered on the highest village in the country, Whakapapa, the region is a paradise to lovers of the outdoors all year round.
-Tongariro is the name of one of the 3 massive volcanoes the dominate the area, the others being Ruapehu and Ngauruhoe which made an appearance in "The Lord of the Rings" as Mt Doom.
-I can assure you that the region is far pleasanter than Mordor though!
+Tongariro is the name of one of the 3 massive volcanoes the dominate the area, the others being Ruapehu and Ngauruhoe which made an appearance in "The Lord of the Rings" as Mount Doom.

 Top